15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: The Segre cubic and the Castelnuovo-Richmond-Igusa quartic

 \section{The Segre cubic and the Castelnuovo-Richmond-Igusa quartic}

-\textbf{5.1} Let us remind some known facts about the Segre cubic primal and the Castelnuovo-Richmond-Igusa quartic hypersurface that can be found, for example, in \cite[9.4]{CAG}.
+\textbf{5.1} Let us recall some known facts about the Segre cubic primal and the Castelnuovo-Richmond-Igusa quartic hypersurface that can be found, for example, in \cite[9.4]{CAG}.
 Let $|L|$ be the linear system of quadrics through the singular points $p_1,\ldots,p_5\in \bbP^3$ in general linear position.
-The linear system $|L|$ defines a map
+The linear system $|L|$ defines a map \beq \Phi:\bbP^3\da \bbP^4 \eeq with the image a cubic threefold in $\bbP^4$ projectively isomorphic to the \emph{Segre cubic primal} $\sfS_3$ given by equations